-What do you do when the call team is already busy doing a procedure and a STEMI comes into the ED?
+What do you do when the call team is already busy doing a procedure and a STEMI comes into the emergency department?

 What measures has your cath lab implemented in order to cut or contain costs?

-What quality control measures are practiced in your cath lab?
+What quality control/quality assurance measures are practiced in your cath lab?